Timinator2000/PySkillz/markdowns/90 - making contributions/03 - create a new exercise.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🗋 hello_world_test.py<BR>
 <BR>

-Finally, the exercise_name folder must be placed inside a _topic group_ folder.
-A topic group is a group of exercises that are all displayed on a single markdown page.
-Consider the PySkillz welcome page.
-This is a single markdown page with two exercises that introduce the reader to the two types of exercises - print-based exercises and exercises that return an answer.
-These two exercises are grouped into a topic group called welcome.
+Finally, the `exercise_name` folder must be placed inside a __topic group__ folder.
+A topic group is a collection of exercises that are displayed together on a single markdown page.

+For example, consider the [PySkillz Welcome](welcome) page.
+This page introduces the two types of exercises—print-based exercises and exercises that return an answer.
+Both of these exercises are grouped into a topic group called `welcome`.

 The resulting structure looks like this:

 📂 python-project<BR>
 &nbsp;&nbsp;&nbsp;&nbsp;📂 welcome<BR>